Belotti01/HalcyonFlowProject/README.md

 Check the _DOCS folder for information on how to try the application.
 A MySQL server (local or remote) is required.

 ## DISCLAIMER
-No license is included as this is NOT an open-source project, and distribution is strictly prohibited.
+No license is included as this is NOT an open-source project, and distribution by third-parties is strictly prohibited.